boozallen/ads-final/README.md

 **(a)**

 We identified a member of the team who played the role of Product Owner during the development of the prototype.
-This person had sufficient authority with the ability to add or remove features.
-He attended all release planning, sprint planning and (4) demonstrations and made all final decisions about prioritizing the backlog.
+This person had authority with the ability to add or remove features.
+He attended all release planning, sprint planning and demonstrations and made all final decisions about prioritizing the backlog.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Agile-Artifacts.md